 From 2009 to 2013, Lorenzo Antonio releases the albums, “Amores,” “Quédate Conmigo,” and the live CD / DVD, “¡En Vivo!,” which is a compilation of many of Lorenzo’s live performances.

-The year 2016 brings us a brand new album titled, “Con Mariachi.”
+In 2016, Lorenzo releases the album titled, “Con Mariachi.”
 This album features Rancheras, as well as some very up-tempo Mariachi music, and a beautiful romantic bolero called, “La Distancia Y Un Recuerdo.”
 That song is an original by the composer, Miguel Angel Flores.

 For the year 2017, Lorenzo brings us an album titled, “Exitos Con Mariachi.”
 It contains several of his biggest hits done live and with Mariachi, and also a duet with “La Gran Señora De México,” Yolanda Del Rio of the Juan Gabriel song, “Se Me Olvido Otra Vez.

 This duet was recorded live just a few months after Juan Gabriel passed away.
 Lorenzo and Yolanda were very close friends of Juan Gabriel, and this song is also one of Yolanda’s first hits.
 Don’t miss the opportunity to have this wonderful historic duet!